alanm31/FNF-Porting-Stuff/README.md

 	//in states, these need to be added before super.create();
 	//in substates, in fuction new at the last line add these

-	//on Playstate.hx after all
+	//on Playstate.hx after all of the
-	//obj.cameras = [...]
+	//obj.cameras = [...];
-	//add
+        //things, add
 	#if android
 	addAndroidControls();
 	#end